-Connect to the board with a terminal emulator (for example, PuTTY).
-See How to connect with PuTTY for the required settings.
+Connect to the kit with a terminal emulator (for example, nRF Connect Serial Terminal).
+See Testing and optimization for the required settings and steps.

 Observe that LED 1 is blinking and that the device is advertising with the device name that is configured in

 Observe that the text “Starting Nordic UART service example” is printed on the COM listener running on the computer.

 Connect to the device using nRF Connect for Mobile.
 Observe that LED 2 is lit.

 Optionally, pair or bond with the device with MITM protection.
 This requires using the passkey value displayed in debug messages.
 See Debugging for details on how to access debug messages.
 To confirm pairing or bonding, press Button 1 on the device and accept the passkey value on the smartphone.

 In the application, observe that the services are shown in the connected device.

 Select the UART RX characteristic value in nRF Connect for Mobile.
 You can write to the UART RX and get the text displayed on the COM listener.

 Type “0123456789” and tap SEND.
 Verify that the text “0123456789” is displayed on the COM listener.